emanuel ungaro

 Ady Couture

-Exceptional 1980s Ady Haute Couture Gold Silk Taffeta Dress W Hand Beaded Embroidered & Sequin Detail
+1982 Ady for Givenchy Haute Couture Gold Silk Taffeta Dress w Hand Done Sequin Detailing

 I Have a Question

-The dress is made from a silk taffeta and this fabric choice allows it to hold those extravagant lines that you see.
+The dress is made from a deep copper gold silk taffeta and this fabric choice allows it to hold those stunning lines and volume that you see.
 It is absolutely beautiful and a testament to the level of design that you only see in couture pieces.
-The colour of the silk is extraordinary.
+The colour of the silk is even better in person.
 I have managed to almost capture it in these photos but in person it is even richer feeling then what you see here.
 At the front the neckline is set in a simple high scoop.
-The bodice is cut to skim over your curves and is simple in cut to let the other details shine.
-The sleeves are a work of art.
-Each is made on a curve to follow the shape of the arm.
-They are set into the shoulders with a beautiful series of soft pleats so that you get a beautiful sense of volume there.
-They then taper down to the cuffs where they zip to close around the wrist.
-The waist is seamed and the skirt is set around the waist in a series of soft gathers that sit out from the waist slightly.
-This gives the illusion that the waist is smaller then it is and is quite genius.
+The bodice is cut to skim over your curves and is simple in cut.
+The sleeves are incredible.
+Each one is set on a curve to follow the shape of the arm in the traditional manner of dressmaking.
+They are set into the shoulders with a beautiful series of soft pleats so that you get a bit of volume at the shoulder.
+They puff out slightly around the upper arm and then narrow down at their ends.
+The waist is seamed and the skirt is gathered all the way around the waist in a series of soft pleats.
+These puff out from the waist slightly and this little couture trick gives the illusion that the waist is smaller then it is.
+On the runway it was shown with a black velvet bow and I have added one to emulate that same look.
 The skirt is one of the best skirts I have seen both from a design point of view and by its level of construction.
-It is made into two sections.
-The top section comes out from the soft gathered pleats all around the waist and then it balloons out all around you in a full pouf.
-It is seamed underneath to catch the fabric back inwards and then the second part of the skirt falls to the floor.
+It is made into two attached sections.
+The top comes out from the pleats all around the waist and it poufs out around you.
+A seam brings the skirt in and then the lower part of the skirt falls to the floor from there.
 That second tier has many yards of silk in it so that it flares out as it reached the hem.
-Between the two sections is a wide velvet ribbon that wraps around the seam and then you tie it into a bow at the side.
-What is truly incredible is that all the volume and shape that you see is created purely through the way it is cut and the fabric choice.
+Between the two sections is a wide velvet ribbon that wraps around the seam and ties into a bow at the side.
+Which beautifully picks up on the bow around the waist.
+All of the volume and shape that you see is created through the way it is cut and the fabric choice.
 The skirt does not have extensive underskirts to shape it.
-The silk of the skirts are interlined in a silk organza to help give it more weight but it is really the genius of the cut that gives it the intended shape.
-The final perfect detail is the elaborate detailing that runs across the front and back of the bodice and over the sleeves.
-All of the work is by hand.
-The intricate floral design has been created by combining embroidery work with tiny black sequins and beads.
-It is some of the finest hand work I have seen and I love how they have deliberately laid the sequins out so that you get a more matte feel for parts of the design.
-Inside the dress is completely finished to couture standards with every seam is hand finished.
+The silk of the skirts are lined in a silk organza to help give support but it is really the genius of the cut itself that creates the shape.
+An elaborate and intricate floral design runs across the front and back of the bodice and down each sleeve.
+Hand done embroidery work is combined with tiny black sequins and hand applied beads.
+It is some of the finest hand work I have seen.
+Inside the dress is completely finished to couture standards with every seam finished by hand.
 I have taken some detail shots for you to see the fine workmanship inside.
-It is an incredible piece and absoluteyly beautifully made.
+It is an incredible piece and absolutely beautifully made.
 It appears to have been worn very little if at all.
 Excellent condition

-The bodice is fully lined in a matching gold toned silk and the skirt is fully interlined with a slightly gold tinged silk organza.
-It closes with a back fine zipper and the skirt snaps into place with silk covered snaps over it.
+The bodice is fully lined in a matching gold toned silk and the skirt is fully lined with a slightly gold tinged silk organza.
+It closes with a hand placed back zipper and the skirt snaps into place with silk covered snaps over that.
 Hidden set zippers at each wrist.
 Hand finished throughout.
+The velvet ribbon out is not original to the piece but will be included.
 It appears to have been worn very little if at all.
 Made to Haute Couture standards with a tremendous amount of detail put into its construction.
+It is a slightly softer gold copper in person then how it photoed.

 Sleeves: 26"